Armaan4477/Noughts-and-Crosses/README.md

 Download the latest APK from the [Releases](https://github.com/Armaan4477/Noughts-and-Crosses/releases) page.

-## Credits

-- Developed by: Armaan N
-- Lottie Animations by Airbnb

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.